newwordorder/genomiqa/README.md

 # genomiQa Theme

 ## Edits

-- [ ] On insightsQ4 page - need to have a call to action to contact us for further information (Possibly need this for all product pages either the relevant order form or email to order
+- [x] Links to terms and conditions from the doctors page do not work.

-- [ ] Please find attached the "order forms" - these should be available from the order now link as well as on the resources page - there will be three versions one for CapeQ4, Gulf Q4 and Insights.
+- [x] Email to order

-- [ ] Also please make the current two brochures we have finalised available as PDF downloads from the relevant product and resources pages.
+- [x] Please find attached the "order forms" - these should be available from the order now link as well as on the resources page - there will be three versions one for CapeQ4, Gulf Q4 and Insights.

 - [x] On home page please change the image to an Asian or European Female - also this was going to scroll through?